 The creation process of a PAA is stipulated in Article 284 of the LAL.
 First, de facto consultations amongst the potential affiliates are held, where they consider statutes such as organisational design.
 These include the structure of the chief executive officer of the PAA, the assembly members, methods of election, matters and services to be administered by the PAA, the burden of charges to the affiliates, and so on.
 Second, each mayor (chief executive officer) of the potential affiliates submits a bill of incorporation of the PAA and a bill of the draft of the statute.
-Third, after each individual assembly has approved the bills, the chief executive officers of the potential affiliates conduct an official consultation.
-If all the potential affiliates are municipalities, the chief executive officers submit the application to organise the PAA to the governor (of the prefecture).
+Third, after each individual assembly has approved the bills, the chief executive officers of the potential affiliates, the chief executive officers submit the application to organise the PAA to the governor (of the prefecture).
 Otherwise, they submit the application to the minister of IMC .